Explore the flavors and tastes of Petite Sirah wine and find out how to pair it with food.

 Napa and Coastal Ranges, California, USA

 It’s not easy to find 100% Petite Sirah in Napa because most producers focus on the more popular Cabernet Sauvignon.
-Still, with a bit of cleverness you will find it and be delighted.
-You can also check out the lesser known coast range AVA’s including Lake County and mountain AVA’s within the Monterey AVA.
+Still, with a bit of cleverness, you will find it and be delighted.
+You can also check out the lesser-known coastal range AVAs, including Lake County, and mountain AVAs within the Monterey AVA.

-These wines have intense color that will stain anything they touch.
-Expect aromas of blueberries surrounded with aromas of acacia flowers and graphite.
-On the palate it will be bold flavors of blueberry, cocoa, freshly ground black pepper and crushed rocks with a mid-palate onset of bold mouth-drying tannins.
+These wines have an intense color that will stain anything they touch.
+Expect aromas of blueberries surrounded by aromas of acacia flowers and graphite.
+On the palate, expect bold flavors of blueberry, cocoa, freshly ground black pepper, and crushed rocks, with a mid-palate onset of bold, mouth-drying tannins.

 Average price: $30+